DiegelD/CarND-PID-Controller/README.md

 </figure>
  <p></p>

-To control the plant, car in our case, the controller uses following three parameters:
+To control the plant, a car in our case, the controller uses following three parameters:

-- P-Term: Is proportional to the current difference between desired and current control error value.
+- P-Term: Is proportional to the current difference between desired and current control error.
 For example, the further the car is a way from the desired path the bigger the control output will be.
-However, a P-Controller by itself will always an error in the system remain.
+However, a P-Controller by itself will always remain an error in the system.
 Hence it needs an error to get an active control output!

 - I-Term: Accumulates the past errors and integrates them over the time.
-For example, is using a P-Controller with the car a residual error will remain and this error accumulated increases the I -value that ceased to grow if no error is left.
-This is good to compensate Offset errors, that can remain the mechanic of the steering actuator.
+For example, if using a P-Controller with the car a residual error will remain and this error accumulated increases the I -value that ceased to grow if no error is left.
+This is good to compensate offset errors, that can remain the mechanic of the steering actuator.

 - D-Term: Best estimate of the future error, based on the rate of change.
 The higher the rapid error change rate of the car is, the greater the controller reaction to it will be.

 ## 2) PID-Parameter tuning
 For tuning a PID-Controller are several state of the art [ approaches ]( https://en.wikipedia.org/wiki/PID_controller ) available.
 In this project is a "quick & dirty" manual tuning [approch](https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops ) used.

-Following Parameters are identified  :
+Following Parameters are manually identified:
 ```
 Kp = -0.1
 Ki = -0.005
 kd = -1.5
 ```

-## 3) Fine tuning the parameters using a optimization technique
+## 3) Fine tuning the parameters using a Backpropagandation as optimization technique

 Inspired by this [project](https://github.com/antevis/CarND_T2_P4_PID) the idea rose to modify and improve the Backpropagandation approach.
-From previous Neuronal Network projects I got already a familiar with this Backpropagandation and I also wanted to see how it behavior with a controller.
-Also because other approaches with a local hill climber, didn’t seen much promising to earn new parameters and to modify the approach came from the background that also in the inspired project no big improve mends could be made.
+From previous Neuronal Network projects in my repository I got already familiar with Backpropagandation and I also wanted to see how it behavior with a controller.
+Furthermore because other approaches with a local hill climber, didn’t seen much promising since the deliver not the same optimal values [twiddle1]( https://medium.com/intro-to-artificial-intelligence/pid-controller-udacitys-self-driving-car-nanodegree-c4fd15bdc981) [twiddle2]( https://github.com/gdangelo/CarND-PID-Control-Project).

 ### The optimization algorithms: